RamenDR/ramen/test/README.md

 - `regional-dr-hubless.yaml` - for testing regional DR using a setup without a hub.

+- `regional-dr-kubevirt.yaml` - for testing regional DR for kubevirt
+  workloads.

 - `regional-dr-external.yaml.example` - A starting point for creating
    environment for testing regional DR using with external storage.